qrtl/axls-custom/mrp_production_product_category_restriction/README.rst

 This module prevents the manufacturing of products through Manufacturing Orders (MO) if the product's category has the 'product_ok' field disabled.

+Subcontracting MOs are free from the above restrictions.

 **Table of contents**